Xuchen-Li/VIIG/README.md

-Visual Intelligence Interest Group (VIIG), which has been updating since 2024.
+Website for Visual Intelligence Interest Group (VIIG), which has been updating since 2024.4.